hubertdungen/Stellaris_flexScript/README.md

 # More Picks & Points: Traits|Civics|Ethics [FLEX EDITION]

-Welcome to the Flex Script for the Stellaris Mod "More Picks & Points: Traits|Civics|Ethics [FLEX EDITION]".
+Welcome to the Flex Script for the Stellaris Mod "[More Picks & Points: Traits|Civics|Ethics [FLEX EDITION]](https://steamcommunity.com/sharedfiles/filedetails/?id=3038118849)".
 This script allows you to customize the mod settings without manually editing the configuration files.

 ## Features: